Find out what's really holding your website back. Get your audit here.

 7. Not Optimising Images and Assets

 Page speed is directly tied to image optimisation.
 Uploading raw, uncompressed assets into Webflow is one of the most common performance mistakes and one of the easiest to fix.
-Heavy pages hurt both user experience and website speed SEO.
+Heavy pages hurt both user experience and website SEO.

 The Fix